 For longer distances like going to the bus terminal or the airport, you might want to use an App or ask at your accommodation.

-It was in Cusco where I understood how tourists get ripped off when booking online.
+It was in Cusco that I understood how tourists might get ripped off.
 Firstly, I had a limited amount of time and wanted to have everything organized and ready when I got to Perú.
 Also, I was afraid tours might be booked out.

-At least the first argument is understandable – but both reasons to book online are nonsense.
-You pay at least double of what they charge on the spot.
-As soon as you get to Cusco, go to the plaza de armas.
-Across from the Cathedral are tons of small tour agencies that will charge a fraction of what you have to pay on the internet.
-There are so many, you really don’t have to worry that they’ll leave you behind.
+At least the first argument is understandable.
+However, you might have to pay more than what they charge on the spot.
+As soon as you get to Cusco, go to the Plaza de Armas.
+Across from the Cathedral are tons of small tour agencies that will charge a fraction.
+There are so many, you probably don’t have to worry that they’ll leave you behind.
 I got to Cusco in the evening and they still had places available for the next morning.
 Unfortunately, I had already forked out a small fortune for another tour.
-I’m a maniac when it comes to booking in advance – so if I tell you not to do it, you….shouldn’t do it.

-I wrote about the dilemma between booking ahead or just walking in in another post that might be helpful especially if you’re planning on going to Perú.
+I wrote about the dilemma between booking ahead or just on the spot in another post that might be helpful especially if you’re planning on going to Perú.

 Boleto Turistico – Tourist Pass